RiiaC/SEAD_structure_Obsidian/content/Radiocarbon Data mapping/index.md

 >[!info] This folder contains information pertaining to the ongoing mapping of the Radiocarbon data set to the SEAD database structure.

-The mapping is being undertaken in a spreadsheet called radiocarbon_Glykou_etal_2021_input.xlsx, and this folder contains one file for each of the columns in the first tab (**a1_radiocarbon_data tab**) of that spreadsheet.
+The mapping is being undertaken for a dataset, provided in the form of a spreadsheet called radiocarbon_Glykou_etal_2021_input.xlsx, and this folder contains one file for each of the columns in the first tab (**a1_radiocarbon_data tab**) of that spreadsheet.
 ## The mapped SEAD tables used for this dataset
 Here follows a list of the SEAD tables to which these columns have been mapped, so far, with links to their mapping notes: